lulzzz/documentation-1/docs/category/03_install_ingress.md

 tunnelfront-df6544c87-c6vv9                                1/1       Running   0          2h
 ```

+The pod name in this instance is 'nginx-ing-nginx-ingress-controller-56b8ff549-6lshm'.

 CD into the folder where you saved the ConfigMap and run the following command:

 ```bash